APIScout/backend/README.md

 # backend

+## Set ENV Variables

+The following are the variables that need to be set:

+- `GIN_MODE`: In which mode Gin should be running (can be `release` or `debug`)
+- `MODELS_HOST`: The hostname of the DL models container

 ## Downloading Model

-To download the USE model, run the following python script:
+To download the Universal Sentence Encoder model, run the following python script:

 ```python
 import tensorflow_hub as hub